mikenewbon/blender-studio/docs/search.md

  - films.Asset - the published ones that belong to a published film,
  - training.Training - the published ones,
  - training.Section - belonging to a published training,
- - blog.Revision - only the latest published revision of each published post.
+ - blog.Post - the published ones.

 #### Training search
 For the training search, there is a separate index `training` (`TRAINING_INDEX_UID`